all-of-us/workbench/tutorials/README.md

 ## How to Use And Contribute To Tutorials
 These tutorials are meant to be living documents.
 If there is an issue with any tutorial, or something needs updating feel free to fix it and put up a PR.

-If you have learned something new and think it will help the next person feel free to add tasks to a tutorial or create a new one.
+If you have learned something new and think it will help the next person or see something that needs improvement file a PR to ensure other members - current and future - can benefit from what you have learned and your unique perspective.

 We should look to have a consistent view of each tutorial.
 As a dev ramps up on a topic they will not have to expend mental energy dealing with a new tutorial style - similar to linting our code and keeping the style consistent.